Texas VA Loan Guide: Killeen/Fort Cavazos | Tim Popp

 In my experience, Killeen (Fort Cavazos) is the highest-volume military VA market I work in nationally.
 Most Texas VA buyers I help are first-time VA users buying 0K-0K homes with zero down.
 Many later convert these to rentals when they PCS.

-If you want to accelerate your path to financial independence, house hacking is the most effective strategy available.
-The VA loan lets you purchase a multi-family property—up to four units—with zero down, as long as you occupy one unit as your primary residence.
+If you want to accelerate your path to financial independence, house hacking is the most effective strategy available to veterans.
+Buy a multi-family property—up to four units—with your VA loan, live in one unit, and rent out the others.

 Ready to see what you qualify for?